vallpi/EducationApp/README.md

 v 0.3.6 Partially moved logic from UI to Classes. (by Sandvie)

 v 0.3.6.1 Added QuestionNumber fields to QuestionModel1 and QuestionModel2.
 Redesigned DB. (by Pyashy)

+v 0.3.6.2 Fixed problem with QuestionNumber. (by Pyashy)